Make Your

 UPPER GEYSER BASIN

-Come back to the Inn for breakfast before heading out to see the rest of the area.
+Come back to the Inn for a late breakfast before heading out to see the rest of the area.
 While Old Faithful is the star of the show, it certainly isn’t the only one.
 From here, stroll the rest of the Upper Geyser Basin, where you’ll find at least 150 geysers packed into one square mile, the largest number of these hydrothermal phenomena found in the park.
 Highlights include the predictable geysers (Castle, Daisy, Grand, and Riverside), the Lion group, 150-foot Beehive, and bright Beauty and Chromatic Pools.

 Geyser with hot spring in the foreground